 Important Rituals of the Life Cycle

-On the eighth day after the birth of a boy, the male child is circumcised and formally named.
+On the eighth day after the birth of a Jewish boy, the male child is circumcised and formally named.

 The circumcision symbolizes the covenant between the Jewish people and G-d.
 This ceremony is called a brit milah, the word brit meaning covenant.
 Usually a mohel, an experienced professional, performs the circumcision.